Trial opens in suit over Border Patrol detention conditions

-TUCSON, Ariz.
-(AP) — The trial in a lawsuit alleging unsafe and inhuman detention conditions in several of the Border Patrol’s Arizona stations began Monday in Tucson.
+Vail, a longtime corrections administrator in the state of Washington, said he had never seen conditions like those at the Border Patrol.

+“It’s just basically human to give people a little bit of room,” Vail said.

-The lawsuit filed in 2015 applies to eight Border Patrol facilities where attorneys say migrants are for long stretches of time in squalid and freezing cells.
-A preliminary injunction granted by U.S. District Court Judge David C. Bury in 2016 already requires the Tucson Sector to provide clean mats and thin blankets to migrants held for longer than 12 hours and to allow them to wash or clean themselves.
+A preliminary injunction granted by U.S. District Court Judge David C. Bury in 2016 already requires the Tucson Sector to provide clean mats and thin blankets to migrants held for longer than 12 hours and to allow them to clean themselves.
+The agency also must turn over surveillance video and statistics like time in custody.

 Although the lawsuit predates last year’s surge in immigrant arrivals, it illustrates some of the challenges posed when migrants are detained, especially if they are children.

+In a video described by Vail but not shown to everyone in the courtroom, a young girl had to maneuver around several other children 12 to 16 just to reach a bathroom, he said.

-The trial began with testimony from a data analyst who explained charts showing how the agency detained people for longer periods of time.
+The trial also included testimony from a data analyst who explained charts showing how the agency has increasingly detained people for longer periods of time.

 Immigrants held in the Tucson Sector spent an average of nearly 54 hours in custody during the fiscal year that ended on Sept.
 30.

-“What happens with these detainees, how these human beings are affected by those conditions and why, that’s what this case is about,” Bury said.
+“What happens with these detainees, how these human beings are affected by those conditions and why, that’s what this case is about,” Bury said as the trial opened.

-Nearly 852,000 people — largely families with children — were apprehended last fiscal year.
-This prompted cries of a crisis at the border from government officials looking to stem the numbers and widespread allegations of subpar conditions in facilities that are designed for short-term stays for adults.

-In Arizona, migrants and advocates have long complained about the infamously named “hieleras,” or iceboxes, where those apprehended by the Border Patrol are held before being turned over to another agency or deported.
+Migrants and advocates have long complained about the infamously named “hieleras,” or iceboxes, where those apprehended by the Border Patrol are held before being turned over to another agency or deported.

-Photos from 2015 that were evidence in the case show men jammed together under an aluminum blanket and a woman using a concrete floor littered with trash to change a baby’s diaper.
-Others showed rusty toilets, dirty toilet paper on the floor and a malfunctioning water fountain.

 In 2017, Bury said the agency violated court orders by failing to preserve surveillance footage that it was required to turn over.
 Bury partially granted a motion to hold the Tucson Sector in civil contempt over video files that were irreparably damaged, agreeing the agency knew about the bad files but didn’t notify plaintiffs.